 Ideal for international payments

 Did you know that the average international transaction fee is around 3%?
-This kind of bank charge can add up fast, especially if your business involves making frequent international payments.
+This kind of charge can add up fast, especially if your business involves making frequent international payments.
 Once again, virtual debit cards can be a great option.
 You are often able to make payments in local currencies and normally get much lower transaction fees than you would expect from a traditional high street bank.

 Issue multiple cards at once